Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \subsubsection{The quantized universal enveloping algebra without Serre relations}

-For practical purposes it is convenient to construct the quantized universal enveloping algebra in two steps, mimicking the standard approach to definining Kac-Moody algebras.
-In this paragraph we present the first step, namely the definition of a Hopf algebra which will admit the quantized universal enveloping algebra as a quotient.
+For practical purposes it is convenient to construct the quantized universal enveloping algebra in two steps, mimicking the standard approach to defining Kac-Moody algebras.
+In this subsection we present the first step, namely the definition of a Hopf algebra which will admit the quantized universal enveloping algebra as a quotient.

 Let $ \mathfrak{g} $ be a semisimple Lie algebra.
 We keep the notation introduced above.

 \begin{definition} Let $ \mathbb{K} $ be a field and $ q = s^L \in \mathbb{K}^\times $ be an invertible element such that $ q_i \neq \pm 1 $ for all $ 1 \leq i \leq N $ where $ q_i = q^{d_i} $.
 The algebra $ \tilde{U}_q(\mathfrak{g}) $ over $ \mathbb{K} $ has generators $ K_\lambda $ for $ \lambda \in \weights $, and $ E_i, F_i $ for $ i = 1, \dots, N $, and the defining relations